lizmat/Array-Sorted-Map/README.md

 DESCRIPTION
 ===========

-Array::Sorted::Map provides a class that can be used to provide a `Map` interface to two sorted lists: one for keys, and one for values, such are typically created / maintained by the subroutines offered by the `Array::Sorted::Util` distribution.
+Array::Sorted::Map provides a class that can be used to provide a `Map` interface to two sorted lists: one for keys, and one for values, such as typically created / maintained by the subroutines offered by the `Array::Sorted::Util` distribution.

 AUTHOR
 ======